An education that celebrates possibility at every touchpoint in a uniquely immersive school experience.

 YELLOWHAB partners with local organizations to provide before and after care for enrolled families.

-YELLOWHAB is an independent school that is privately funded.
-It was created to serve children who would thrive in an environment with a more personal, future-forward approach to teaching that celebrates difference and unlocks possibility.
+YELLOWHAB is an independent micro-school that is privately funded.
+It was created to serve children who would thrive in an environment with a more personal, future-forward approach to teaching that celebrates differences and unlocks possibility.
 Currently, tuition for all YELLOWHAB students is waived.

-Though YELLOWHAB is an independent school and can operate without a specific enrollment zone, the first YELLOWHAB campus will serve families within the boundaries of the Norfolk Public School District.
+Though YELLOWHAB is an independent school and can operate without a specific enrollment zone, the first YELLOWHAB campus will serve families within the boundaries of the Norfolk Public Schools District.

 YELLOWHAB will provide an educational experience tailored to the unique strengths and interests of your child, with a focus on creating immersive learning that is hands-on and project-based.

 YELLOWHAB is designed to provide each child with a highly personalized education.
-This happens in every aspect of our school, but starts in a program we call CREW.
-All students are in a CREW of ten children matched with one adult lead (CREW Leader), who helps each child navigate their learning journey at YELLOWHAB.
+This happens in every aspect of our school, but each day begins with CREW.
+All students are in a CREW of approximately ten children matched with one adult lead (CREW Leader) who helps each child navigate their learning journey at YELLOWHAB.
 Throughout their day, every child will also have the opportunity to connect with multiple teachers and community leaders, each with a different specialty to ensure all children have access to opportunities for engaged learning across the curriculum.

 Yes.
 Nourishing youth, in body and mind, is a priority of YELLOW.
 Therefore, a nutritious breakfast and lunch, as well as snacks, are provided to all students.

 YELLOWHAB is a 1:1 campus, which means we use technology as a tool for learning, and every child has access to the technology and tools they need both in and out of school.